Camposfe1208/Avocado-fruit-diseases-classification/README.md

 Otherwise, 100 independent images of the model were used to evaluate the disease classifier.

-The code is shown in the Python file ["Avocado's Fruit Diseases Classification.py"](https://github.com/Camposfe1208/Avocado-fruit-diseases-classification/blob/master/Avocado's%20Fruit%20Diseases%20Classification.py)
+The code is shown in the Python file [Avocado's Fruit Diseases Classification.py](https://github.com/Camposfe1208/Avocado-fruit-diseases-classification/blob/master/Avocado's%20Fruit%20Diseases%20Classification.py)

-The dataset is in: https://www.kaggle.com/camposfe1/clasifiacin-de-enfermedades-del-aguacatero
+The dataset is in [my personal Kaggle page.](https://www.kaggle.com/camposfe1/clasifiacin-de-enfermedades-del-aguacatero)